Dennington

 Population growth drivers in Dennington are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-The suburb of Dennington's population is estimated at around 2,240 as of Feb 2026.
-This reflects an increase of 246 people since the 2021 Census, which reported a population of 1,994 people.
-The change is inferred from the resident population of 2,146 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 123 validated new addresses since the Census date.
+As of Feb 2026, Dennington's population is estimated at around 2,240.
+This reflects an increase of 246 people since the 2021 Census, which reported a population of 1,994.
+The change was inferred from AreaSearch's estimation of the resident population at 2,146 following examination of ABS data released in June 2024 and validation of an additional 123 new addresses since the Census date.
 This level of population equates to a density ratio of 186 persons per square kilometer.
-Dennington's growth rate of 12.3% since the 2021 census exceeded the SA4 region's growth rate of 4.5%.
-Population growth in the suburb was primarily driven by overseas migration, contributing approximately 77.0% of overall population gains during recent periods.
+Dennington's growth rate of 12.3% since the 2021 census exceeded both its SA4 region (4.5%) and SA3 area, making it a growth leader in the region.
+Overseas migration contributed approximately 77.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for Dennington as released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Looking ahead, significant population increase is forecast for the suburb, with an expected growth of 700 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 22.4% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing weighted aggregation methods from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Population projections indicate a significant increase in the top quartile of Australian non-metropolitan areas, with Dennington expected to grow by 746 persons to 2041, reflecting an overall increase of 29.1% over the 17 years.

 Frequently Asked Questions - Population